Personal Protective Equipment (PPE) in Construction

 Choosing the Right PPE for the Job

 - Gloves: ANSI Level 9 cut-resistant gloves protect against sharp objects, but incorrect use or inherently dangerous tasks can still cause injuries.
+In some jobs, knee pads and other body protection are also required.

 - Eye Protection: Safety glasses must fully cover the eyes, not hang around the neck, to prevent impact injuries.
 Goggles or face shields should be used for tasks that involve chemical exposure, grinding, or flying debris.